paritytech/parity-processbot/README.md

 `ISSUE_NOT_ASSIGNED_TO_PR_AUTHOR_PING`: Seconds between notifications that the issue relevant to a pull request has not been assigned to the author of the pull request, sent privately to the issue assignee and project owner, then publicly to the project room, via Matrix.

-`PROJECT_BACKLOG_COLUMN_NAME`: Name of the project column to which new issues should be attached.

 `NO_PROJECT_AUTHOR_IS_CORE_PING`: Seconds between notifications that a pull request opened by a core developer has no project attached, sent privately to the pull request author or publicly to the default channel if the author's Matrix handle cannot be found.